dheeraj-dj-ind/week6_dheeraj_anandan_RISCV_workshop/DAY3/README.md

 - Line Updation 2
 ![Line Update 2](images/added%20command%202.png)

-Upon saving the `sky130A.tech` file, we can simply use the command given below so that it can be used in the existing magic session.
+Upon saving the `sky130A.tech` file, we can simply use the command given below so that it can be used in the existing magic session in the `tkon` window.

 ```bash
 tech load sky130A.tech